dhoeppe/ngx-onscreen-twelvekeyboard/README.md

 The component has the following inputs(:arrow_forward:)/outputs(:arrow_backward:):

 - :arrow_forward: `buttonTemplate: TemplateRef<any>`: The template to use for the buttons.
     See [Theming](#theming) for more information.

 - :arrow_forward: `backspaceTemplate: TemplateRef<any>`: The template to use for the backspace button.

 - :arrow_forward: `clearTemplate: TemplateRef<any>`: The template to use for the clear button.

 - :arrow_forward: `backspaceEnabled: boolean`: Whether to enable the backspace button.

 - :arrow_forward: `clearEnabled: boolean`: Whether to enable the clear button.

 - :arrow_backward::arrow_forward: `shift: boolean`: Switches between upper and lower case characters.
 Emits `false` after `value` has been updated.

 - :arrow_forward: `language: string`: The language to use, as ISO-639-2/B. Defaults to `'eng'`.
     Needs to be a language defined
     in [`src/lib/key-assignments/key-assignments.ts`](projects/ngx-onscreen-twelvekeyboard/src/lib/key-assignments/key-assignments.ts)

 - :arrow_forward: `timeoutDuration: number`: Specifies the duration of the timeout until the selected character is added.
 Defaults to `2000`.

 - :arrow_backward::arrow_forward: `value: string`: The internal value of the keyboard, should be bound to an `<input>` element, updates only after the timeout has expired OR a different key than before has been pressed.

 - :arrow_backward: `pressedKeys: string`: A string containing all pressed keys.
 Updates immediately on button click.

 - :arrow_backward: `vanity: string`: A regex that corresponds to the character assignments of the pressed keys.
 Updates immediately on button click.

+You may use the `reset()` function to reset the internal state of the `KeypadComponent`.

 **KeypadBindingDirective**